EdgeCaseZA/FeedStoreAPI/_posts/2018-08-20-fusion-ref-important-note.md

 The `feedRef` is a _web-friendly_ reference number and is not gauranteed to be unique at a system-wide level.

+The `agencyRef` is an internal reference number from the agency and Fusion does no validation on it to determine if it's unique or not.

 The listing `id` attribute will *always* be unique and should be used as the unique identifier when referencing any listing that has come down the feed from Fusion.

 _The API documentation has been updated to reflect the above_